COVID-19 Vaccines in the Cayman Islands

 COVID-19 vaccination will help keep you from getting COVID-19

-- A vaccine will be authorized or approved only if they make it substantially less likely you’ll get COVID-19
+- A vaccine will be authorized or approved only if it makes it substantially less likely you’ll get COVID-19

 - Being vaccinated will help you protect those you love and care about